-There is a 40 AMP circuit breaker located in the battery select switch box in the port rigging compartment.
-This is the main breaker protecting the wiring supplying power to the accessory switch panel.
-If this breaker is tripped depressing the red button will reset it.
+There is a 40 AMP circuit breaker located in the panel beneath the battery select switches.
+This breaker is the main protection for the wiring supplying power to the accessory switch panel and helm fuse block.
+If this breaker is tripped, depressing the red button on the breaker box will reset it.